 What liberation campaigns have the SU done?

-Do all your part-time officers represent liberation groups?
+Do all your part-time officers/ networks represent liberation groups?

 Not all of them.
 Our Women, LGBT+, BAME, Trans and Non-Binary, Accessibility positions are there to represent and reflect liberation groups in society and on campus.
 International, Mature, Distance Learning and Postgrad officers represent groups specifically underrepresented in HE.